christear/APAIQ_release/README.md

 `pip install biopython`
 `pip install pandas`

-To run with GPU, additional dependency should be installed if they are installed manully `conda install -c conda-forge tensorflow-gpu`
+To run with GPU, additional dependency should be installed by using the below code `conda install -c conda-forge tensorflow-gpu` to replace
+`pip install tensorflow`

 ## run APAIQ